Tracking XPaths on IOS XE

 You can see the complete tree of the module “Cisco-IOS-XE-lldp-oper.yang” it’s still a lot information to digest, but now you have a hierarchical view of a yang module, but we are still looking for the Xpath though!

-- The pyang Xpath filter will come into play, using the same module let’s run:
+- The pyang Xpath filter will come into play, using the copied path from step 10

 The output should look like: